GO Teams Stories

 Nicaragua Well-No Well But Many Blessings!

 The Nicaragua Well GO Team Trip didn't go as planned, but we had a very successful and rewarding trip.
 Our team was to aid with a well drilling project in one of the barrios.
 However, once we reached Nicaragua, our in-country partner informed us that the community’s well permit had not been approved by the local authorities and that we might have to help construct a house/bathroom.
 On Sunday we visited the community where we would be working, and we participated in an open-air bilingual church service.
 We were treated to Spanish worship songs, testimonials, a sermon on God’s Treasure Map for Living Water, and an alter call.
 After the service, we discussed our team’s willingness to complete the water well drilling project if a permit could be obtained, and we prayed for the community representatives who were to meet with the Mayor in the morning regarding the permit.
-The well permit was not forthcoming, and our team moved forward with the home construction, banjo construction, adult hygiene training, and kid program activities for the week.
+The well permit was not forthcoming, and our team moved forward with the home construction, bathroom construction, adult hygiene training, and kid program activities for the week.
 The community area in which we were working was previously a government owned irrigated farmland that had been “subdivided” into 8,000 – 30 by 90 ft homesteading lots.
 Our team constructed a 15 by 15 foot metal home for one of the families, with an outdoor bano (bathroom).
 The second part of our team did morning community visits and afternoon adult hygiene and children’s programs.
 God gave us many opportunities to pray with and for the local residents.
 While we did not install a water well, I was able to provide some hopefully helpful Nicaragua groundwater information and well construction means and methods materials to our partner, and I collected a water sample from the church’s/community’s sole water source for pesticide analysis.
 Our whole team was truly blessed by our time in Nicaragua.

 Czech Republic Outreach-Kaci Part Two